SUNSET OF FURMANKIND

 Sissy’s eyes narrowed in amusement, and then she turned to the woman sitting quietly beside her.
 “This is your final housemate, Jenni,” she said in a rush.
 “Jenni, this is Brian, Kristen and Dante.”
 She pointed to each in turn.

 “Hello,” Jenni said courteously, stepping out of the vehicle onto the grass.
-The newcomer was slender and shapely, in her late twenties, and as far as the men were concerned, she was striking in appearance.
+The newcomer was slender, shapely, and in her late twenties.
 She had shoulder-length blonde hair and a set of powder blue eyes that were mesmerizing even in the waning light.
 Her makeup was subtle as was her outfit.
-She wore a long-sleeved white blouse with only the top button undone over a moderate sized chest, a tan skirt that fell below her knees, and a pair of matching flats.
+She wore a long-sleeved white blouse with the top button undone over a moderate sized chest, a tan skirt that fell below her knees, and a pair of matching flats.
 There was a delicate silver chain around her left ankle matching a pair of small silver earrings and they glittered when park lights over the sidewalk suddenly came on with the darkness.
-Dante's eyes seemed to be glued to the curve of her calf and a lopsided smirk appeared across his lips.
+Dante’s eyes seemed to be glued to the curve of her calf and a lopsided smirk appeared across his lips.

 “Nice to meet you,” she told Jenni with a smile, her words echoed simultaneously by Barrett.
 She then looked over at Sissy and added, “I thought the director would be a while getting through the crowd of newcomers.”

 “The director has never had to deal with this many volunteers at once,” Sissy explained, “so he released everyone to their wings for now and will meet with each one personally in turn tomorrow.
-Since the Felis Wing was only short one member, I volunteered to bring Jenni out to meet you.”
+Since the Felis Wing was only short one member, I brought Jenni out to meet you.”

 “Thank you, Sissy,” Jenni said, lightly touching the feline’s hand with a fingertip.
 She turned to a back seat to retrieve her luggage and Dante rushed forward to help her.